kaguhe9714/combined-effects-uvbr-temperature-anuran-embryos/README.md

 `Scripts/stats/mortality_analysis.R`
 Statistical analyses for embryo survival.

-`Scripts/stats/malformations_analysis.R`
-Statistical analyses for embryo malformations.
+### Exploratory analyses

+`Scripts/exploratory/malformations_exploratory_not_reported.R`
+Exploratory analysis for embryo malformations.
+This model was not used for manuscript inference because the number of surviving embryos available for malformation assessment was highly unbalanced among treatments/species.
+Malformations are reported descriptively in the manuscript.

 ### Figures